 The procedure open-vector-pipe creates two vector-ports and returns these two ports.
 The two ports are interrelated as follows: the first port's output-side is connected to the second port's input-side and the first port's input-side is connected to the second port's output-side.
 The value vector-or-settings1 is used to setup the first vector-port and vector-or-settings2 is used to setup the second vector-port.
 The same settings as for open-vector are allowed.
 The default direction: setting is input-output (i.e. a bidirectional port is created).
-If it is not specified vector-or-settings1 defaults to the empty list.
-If it is not specified vector-or-settings2 defaults to vector-or-settings1 but with the init: setting set to the empty vector and with the input and output settings exchanged (e.g. if the first port is an input-port then the second port is an output-port, if the first port's input-side is non-buffered then the second port's output-side is non-buffered).
+If it is not specified vector-orsettings1 defaults to the empty list.
+If it is not specified vector-or-settings2 defaults to vector-or-settings1 but with the init: setting set to the empty vector and with the input and output settings exchanged (e.g. if the first port is an input-port then the second port's output-side is non-buffered).

 '''

 (define (server op)

 (receive (c s) (open-vector-pipe) ; client-side and server-side ports

-'''

-'''

 (thread-start!

 (make-thread

 (lambda ()

 (let loop ()

 (let ((request (read s)))

 (if (not (eof-object? request))

 (begin

 (write (op request) s)

 (newline s)

 (force-output s)

-(loop))))))))
+(loop)))))))))

 c))

 (define a (server (lambda (x) (expt 2 x))))

 (define b (server (lambda (x) (expt 10 x))))

 (write 100 a)

 (write 30 b)

 (read a)

 1267650600228229401496703205376

 (read b)

 '''

+'''

-(get-output-vector vector-port)
+(get-output-vector vector-port) [procedure]

-The procedure get-output-vector takes an output vector-port or a bidirectional vector-port as argument and removes all the objects currently on the output-side, returning them in a vector.
-The port remains open and subsequent output to the port and calls to the procedure get-output-vector are possible.
+The procedure get-output-vector takes an output vector-port or a bidirectional

+vector-port as parameter and removes all the objects currently on the output-side,

+'''

+port and calls to the procedure get-output-vector are possible.